What is outreach?

 CPSTF Increasing Cancer Screening Table

-Disclaimer: The following disclaimer must appear on all printed materials used to promote the Care for Yourself program: “This material is supported in part by Cooperative Agreement NU58DP006327-04 funded by the Centers for Disease Control and Prevention.
+- The federal language disclaimer: The following disclaimer must appear on all printed materials used to promote the Care for Yourself program: “This material is supported in part by Cooperative Agreement NU58DP006327-05 funded by the Centers for Disease Control and Prevention.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention or the Department of Health and Human Services.”
 We understand that the language listed above may be difficult to include on smaller items.
 If the disclaimer does not fit on the specific outreach material you are implementing, items will be reviewed on a case-by-case basis.

 Reach & Referral.